-Integrity is something we all desire, but how do you know if you have it?
+Integrity is something you desire, but how do you know if you have it?
 And what exactly is it anyway?

 While there are many things that compromise our integrity, here are five signs that show your integrity is in question:

-Don’t just think of these things as character flaws, think of what’s at stake: when the crises hit (and they will), you won’t be left standing.
+Don’t just think of these things as character flaws, think of what’s at stake: When the crises hit (and they will), you won’t be left standing.
 Simple as that.
-When you attend to these things, you integrity grows, and so does your ability to live and lead through difficult times.
+When you attend to these things, your integrity grows, and so does your ability to live and lead through difficult times.